Most people are clear on which type of gas their car needs. But not as many are clear on the differences between regular and premium gas.

 Haven’t heard of us?
 Erie Insurance started with humble beginnings in 1925 with a mission to emphasize customer service above all else.
 Though we’ve grown to reach the Fortune 500 list, we still haven’t lost the human touch.

-Contact Michael A. Starr Insurance today to experience the ERIE difference for yourself.
+Contact Starr Insurance Inc. today to experience the ERIE difference for yourself.